 The official definition of a business plan is a document that sets out what goals you have for your small business and the steps you’re taking to achieve those goals.
 But for our purposes, let’s think of a business plan as a blueprint that helps you measure if your business is on the right track or if you quickly need to make adjustments.

-Your business plan will be like your entrepreneurial roadmap.
+Your small business plan will be like your entrepreneurial roadmap.
 You’ll list out your company’s goals and break down how long those goals are going to take you.
 After that, you’ll list multiple steps that you’ll take to achieve those goals.
 If anything changes and you need to make a “detour,” you can revisit your business plan to get yourself back on track.

 In some cases, you may be able to operate your business out of your own home.
 In other cases, you may need to rent a storefront or office.
 Make sure you decide where your business is going to be located, because that could influence everything from your business license to how much your business insurance turns out to be.